berrubin/ComparativeGenomics/README.md

 Note that we use the additional `-p` parameter here to specify the number of threads to use.
 The alignment can take awhile so using multiple threads is a good idea.
 It is embarrassingly parallelized so just splits all of the orthogroups among the available threads and aligns each one on a single thread.

 This command will create a new directory, `[output_prefix]_fsa_coding` with unaligned (`*.fa`) and aligned (`*.afa`) fasta files for every locus.
+If the pipeline crashes before finishing all of the alignments, not to worry.
+Simply rerun the above command.
+It checks whether alignments for each OG have already been completed and will not redo anything that is already done.

 Finally, we want to filter the alignments, removing both low-confidence positions and low confidence or low information sequences.

-Post-alignment, a number of additional filters can be applied using the `alignment_filter` action.
+By default, both Gblocks and trimAl are run on each OG and output is included.
+However, these two methods can be quite stringent, removing potentially valuable informative sequence.
+Therefore, we use several other post-alignment filters.
+These can be applied using the `alignment_filter` action.
 If you run this action then several steps will be executed by default:
 1. Columns in the alignment with fewer than a minimum number of non-gap characters can be removed.
 The default is 8 and this can be adjusted with `--nogap_min_count`.
 2. Columns in the alignment with less than a proportion of sequences with known nucleotides (anything other than "-" and "N") can be removed.
 Default behavior is to require at least 30% of sequences be non-gap characters but this can be adjusted with ```--nogap_min_prop```.
 3. Columns with sequences from fewer than a minimum number of species can be removed.
 Default behavior requires at least 4 species have non-gap characters but this can be changed with `--nogap_min_species`.
 4. Then we used the Jarvis et al. (Science 346: 1320-1331) Avian Phylogenomics Project scripts for filtering amino acid alignments, which mask over poorly aligning regions of individual sequences (rather than omitting entire alignment columns).
 The scripts ```spotProblematicSeqsModules.py``` and ```spotProblematicSeqsModules-W12S4.py``` were downloaded from ftp://parrot.genomics.cn/gigadb/pub/10.5524/101001_102000/101041/Scripts.tar.gz on 1/31/2019.
 These scripts were incorporated into the ```selection_pipeline.py``` pipeline through the ```jarvis_filtering()``` function.
 5. These masked sequences are then run through the first three filters again.
-6. If the number of known nucleotides in a sequence after filtering was less than half the length of that sequence originally prefiltering.
+6. Then, sequences are removed completely if the number of known nucleotides in a sequence after filtering was less than half the length of that sequence originally prefiltering.
 This ratio can be changed with `--min_seq_prop_kept`.
-7. If the sequence was more than 50% unknown (gap or masked) sequence.
+7. Seqyebces are also removed if the sequence was more than 50% unknown (gap or masked) sequence.
 This can be changed with `--max_seq_prop_gap`.
-8. Sequences with fewer than 300 known nucleotides in a sequence after filtering.
-This can be changed with `--min_cds_len`.
+8. Finally, sequences with fewer than 300 known nucleotides in a sequence after filtering are removed.
+This minimum length can be changed with `--min_cds_len`.

 Several new directories are created during the filtering process.
 The aligned fasta files from the first three filtering steps are including in the `[output_prefix]_fsa_coding_columnfilt` directory.
 The output from the Jarvis filter in step 4 is in `[output_prefix]_coding_jarvis` and the column-filtered Jarvis-masked alignments (step 5) are in `[output_prefix]_coding_jarvis_columnfilt`.
 The results from steps 6-8 are in `[output_prefix]_coding_jarvis_columnfilt_seqfilt`.
 The Jarvis filter can take awhile so you will want to use many threads for this step as well.